 ANNUAL REPORT

-The aim of the report is to present the most current data regarding the development of renewable energy sources for electricity generation in Poland.
-Changing legal regulations and market conditions significantly influence production volumes in the RES sector and the profitability of investments in the renewable energy segment.
+The purpose of this report is to present the most up-to-date data regarding the development of renewable energy sources for electricity generation in Poland.
+Changing legal regulations and market conditions significantly affect the production volume in the RES sector and the profitability of investing in the renewable energy segment.

-• Analysis of the development of the RES market divided by individual technologies of electricity generation.
+- An analysis of the development of the RES market divided by individual technologies of its production.

-• Current data on installed capacity in the sector and data on electricity production from renewable energy sources.
+- Current data on the capacity in the sector and data on electricity production from renewable energy sources.

-• Information on the renewable energy market in Poland from 2020 to 2023.
+- Information about the renewable energy market in Poland from 2021 to 2024.

-• A register of current and planned investments in the renewable energy sector until 2028.
+- A list of current and planned investments in the renewable energy sector until 2029.

 The report will also address the impact of Russian aggression in Ukraine on the energy sector.

-The current analysis of the RES market presented in the report, considering its dynamic development, will be a useful tool for management staff in making appropriate managerial decisions to strengthen their position or plans to enter this promising sector for new entities.
+The current analysis of the RES market presented in the report, taking into account its dynamic development, will be a helpful tool for management in making appropriate management decisions to strengthen their position or plans to enter this promising sector for new entities.

 The report will cover the following issues: